Walt Disney Studios Park Expansion at Disneyland Paris

 With that said, here’s a look at what the new development will entail.
-The expansion will by highlighted a transformation of the Walt Disney Studios Park, adding three new areas based on Marvel, Frozen, and Star Wars.
+The expansion will by highlighted a transformation of the Walt Disney Studios Park, adding new areas based on Marvel, Frozen, and IP Gardens.
 These areas will feature multiple new attractions and live entertainment experiences.

-The multi-year development of Walt Disney Studios Park will roll out in phases beginning in 2021, significantly expanding the park’s footprint.
+The multi-year development of Walt Disney Studios Park will roll out in phases beginning in 2022 with the aforementioned Avengers Campus (now open!), while significantly expanding the park’s footprint.
 In addition to the three new areas, the creative vision includes a new lake, which will be the focal point for entertainment and will also connect each of the new park areas.